pypeit/PypeIt/doc/installing.rst

 ..
 TODO: IS THIS FIRST ITEM STILL TRUE?

-- At the moment, an implicit dependency on QT bindings remains (either PyQT5 or PySide2) because of our dependence on ``linetools``.
+- At the moment, an implicit dependency on QT bindings remains (either PyQT or PySide) because of our dependence on ``linetools``.

 ----